simcap/fuzzgun/README.md

 On Internet though, programs ingest structured inputs.
 So to harness a system the best inputs for fuzzgun will be string examples (or layouts) of what your systems is expecting.

-#### Library usage
+### Library usage

-For full usage, documentation and examples report to the [Fuzzgun Godoc](https://godoc.org/github.com/simcap/fuzzgun)
+For full usage, documentation and examples report to the [Godoc](https://godoc.org/github.com/simcap/fuzzgun)

 ```go
 import (